-My research has focused on taxation, fertility and families, labor supply, poverty, and the role of human capital in measuring national wealth (economic sustainability).
-I've received research grants from the Purdue Research Foundation, the Institute for Research on Poverty, the Upjohn Institute for Employment Research, the John M. Olin Program in Law and Economics, and the Alfred P. Sloan Foundation.
+My research has focused on taxation, fertility, labor supply, poverty, and the role of human capital in measuring national wealth.
+I have published research articles in many journals including the American Economic Review, the Review of Economics and Statistics, and the Journal of Econometrics.
+I have received research grants from the Institute for Research on Poverty, the Upjohn Institute for Employment Research, the John M. Olin Program in Law and Economics, the Purdue Research Foundation, and the Alfred P. Sloan Foundation.
 In 2010, I was awarded the John and Mary Willis Young Faculty Scholar Award.

-I am the faculty advisor for the Purdue Economics Club and the Purdue chapter of the economics honor society Omicron Delta Epsilon.
-I've served on the department faculty search committee, the department head selection advisory committee, and on the department undergraduate program advisory committee.
+I am the faculty advisor for the Purdue chapter of the economics honor society Omicron Delta Epsilon.
+I serve on the Economics Department Executive Committee, The Department Faculty Search Committee, and am the Director of the Economics Undergraduate Program

 I completed a Ph.D. in economics at Stanford University (advisors: Michael J. Boskin, John B. Shoven, and Kenneth J. Arrow).
 While at Stanford, I was named the 2007 Kapnick Fellow for my dissertation research.
 I received three awards for outstanding teaching from my department and was a research assistant to Ken Arrow, Tom MaCurdy, and Larry Goulder.
 I was active in university organizations, particularly in serving as the chair of the graduate housing advisory committee, a group of on-campus housing administrators and graduate students that set housing policies.